markfinger/webpack-build/README.md

   // memory until they are required to be on disk.
 If `cacheFile` is
   // defined, this is set to false
   useMemoryFS: true

-  // An override for the config's `output.path` property
-  outputPath: null,

   // A console-like object which is written to when the wrapper's state
   // changes, mostly of use for debugging.
 To suppress all output, set